-GivingTuesday began at 92nd Street Y, a community and cultural center in New York City.
+GivingTuesday began in 2012 at the 92nd Street Y, a community and cultural center in New York City.
 Their goal was to create a day that encourages charitable generosity to counteract the consumer rush of Black Friday.

 To say that they reached their goal would be an understatement.
 Since 2012, GivingTuesday activity has spread to over 200 countries.
-In 2019, it nearly generated over $2 billion dollars in the US alone!
+In 2021, it raised $2.7 billion in the US alone!

-If possible, we recommend creating a custom donation page that highlights the event and explains what the proceeds from your campaign will benefit.
+We recommend creating a custom donation page that highlights the event and explains what the proceeds from your campaign will accomplish.
 Studies show that using campaign-specific messaging on a donation page can increase revenue by 420%.
 Even better, you can set up multiple GivingTuesday donation pages that speak to your specific donor segments.

 The only costs associated with the event will be whatever it typically costs your organization to promote and run a campaign.
 If you’re not sure how much that is, look to your historical data to form an estimate.

-Consider your average spend on tasks like outreach, donation page set up, and receipting.
+Consider your average spend on tasks like outreach, donation page setup, and receipting.
 If costs seem to be adding up higher than you’d like, it might be time to look into an all-in-one solution.

-Fact: As we said earlier, #GivingTuesday is a movement; They won’t provide you with any advertising or promotional services.
-However, what they will provide you with is an entire suite of resources that your organization can use freely to promote your services.
+Fact: As we said earlier, GivingTuesday is a movement: They won’t provide you with any advertising or promotional services.
+However, what they will provide you with is an entire suite of resources your organization can use freely to promote your services.

-Remember, your constituent’s participation may take the form of a donation, or it may reveal itself in a Twitter mention or share of your Instagram story.
-Use the hashtag “#GivingTuesday,” to expand your reach and capitalize on this opportunity.
+Remember, a constituent’s participation may take the form of a donation, or it may reveal itself in a Twitter mention or share of your Instagram story.
+Use the hashtag “#GivingTuesday” to expand your reach and capitalize on this opportunity.